 Indeed girls persistently continue to perform poorly in classroom activities.
 Truancy in primary schools has been a characteristic of girls who remain at homes for reasons, in the end many have dropped out.
 Cultural practices that prohibit girls from advancing in and accessing education together with societal perceptions and attitude which make people believe that women are not capable of achieving much in life other that marriage remain a challenge to accomplishing universal primary education.
 It is on this note that causes girls to drop out of public primary schools where UPE has been implemented.
-This research was undertaken in Kisomoro Sub County Bunyangabu district, Uganda.
+This research was undertaken in Kachonga da.
+Sub-County, BUTALEJA district Eastern Uganda.